Illumina/manta/README.md

     make install

-Note that during the configuration step, Manta will build the following compilation dependencies if these are missing:
+Note that during the configuration step, Manta will build the following compilation dependencies if these are not found:

 * cmake 2.8.0+
 * boost 1.49.0

-To avoid this extra step, ensure that (1) cmake is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.49.0 (the boost version is required to be an exact match).
+To optionally avoid this extra step, ensure that (1) cmake is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.49.0 (the boost version is required to be an exact match).
 If either of these dependencies are not found, they will be built during the configuration step, To accelerate this process it may be